Freely explore the mountains and fields. "BC Cross Country" Gear Edition

 Weight = 2,530g (182cm pair)

-・The top is 109, and the wide design provides excellent buoyancy.
+The 109mm tip and overall wide design provide excellent buoyancy.
 Recommended for users who want to ski firmly even in deep snow.

-- New model compatible with Xplore bindings for improved downhill performance.
-The low-density core provides light handling and high durability, while the deep side curve improves gliding performance.
+A new model compatible with Xplore bindings, offering improved downhill performance.
+The low-density core provides light handling and high durability, while the deeper sidecut enhances skiing performance.

 NNN BC standard bindings and boots

-One thing to be aware of is the difference between NNN and cross-country ski bindings.
-For BC cross-country skiing, we recommend choosing the NNN BC standard, which provides greater stability.
-The wider toe area compared to the NNN standard for cross-country skiing allows for smoother walking and skiing on uneven terrain.
+An important point to know is the difference between these bindings and the NNN standard bindings used for cross-country skiing.
+For backcountry cross-country skiing, it's recommended to choose the NNN BC standard, which provides greater stability.
+Compared to the NNN standard for cross-country skiing, the wider toe-locking area makes walking and skiing on uneven terrain smoother.

 You also need to choose boots that are NNN BC rated to match your bindings.
 Most boots are mid-cut to high-cut, allowing you to walk through ungroomed areas with fresh snow, and are made of lightweight leather, making them easy to put on